broadcastt/broadcastt-php-http/README.md

 #### `host` (String)

-The host e.g. cluster.broadcasttapp.com.
+The host e.g. cluster.broadcastt.xyz.
 No trailing forward slash

 Default value: `eu.broadcasttapp.xyz` If the cluster is not set during initialization